Genymobile/scrcpy/README.md

 The Android part requires at least API 21 (Android 5.0).

-You need [adb] (recent enough so that `adb reverse` is implemented, it works with 1.0.36).
-It is available in the [Android SDK platform tools][platform-tools], on packaged in your distribution (`android-adb-tools`).
+You need [adb].
+It is available in the [Android SDK platform tools][platform-tools], or packaged in your distribution (`android-adb-tools`).

-On Windows, just download the [platform-tools][platform-tools-windows] and extract the following files to a directory accessible from your `PATH`:
+On Windows, if you use the [prebuilt application](#windows), it is already included.
+Otherwise, just download the [platform-tools][platform-tools-windows] and extract the following files to a directory accessible from your `PATH`:
  - `adb.exe`
  - `AdbWinApi.dll`
  - `AdbWinUsbApi.dll`